Lithuanian foreign minister self-isolating after French visit

 “All social distancing rules have been respected.
 The president is not a contact case,” an official at Macron’s office told Reuters, adding that neither were the ministers travelling with Macron.

-On Saturday, five members of the president’s office were asked to self-isolate due to having had close contact with the French delegation.
+On Sunday, three members of the president’s office were asked to self-isolate due to having had close contact with the French delegation.
 The president and his family are not among them, his office said.

 Reporting by Andrius Sytas in Vilnius and Michel Rose in Paris; Editing by Alison Williams and Hugh Lawson